ellieknipfer/MART341-WebDesign/assignment-09/README.md

 2. *Next module we continue with CSS and expand on styling, which helps us "decorate" HTML.
 Is there anything you're anxious or excited to learn about in this new section?*

 I am very excited to learn more about CSS.
 I am also very anxious because I feel like I still do not have a strong understanding of HTML.
 I felt confident up until this week and now I may have things confused.
 I am going to spend time going back through the past couple of weeks and make sure I fully understand.
 I think what is challenging me so much is that there seems to be so many ways to do one thing.
 When I am comparing the website, W3 schools and other resources, they all show slightly different ways to achieve the same thing.
+For instance, a problem I had this module was that codepen showed an example of nav using href="./index.html".
+That wouldn't work for me, so after some research I did it without "./" and it worked.
+Should I have known not to use "./"?

 3. *Free Response: Summarize your challenges and successes.
 What did you do to overcome your challenges?*